 - (a) Raw materials, Chemicals, Components, stores & spares and Stock in Trade Cost includes cost of purchase (Net of recoverable taxes) and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on FIFO basis. - (b) Stock in process and finished goods- Direct cost plus appropriate share of overheads. - (c) Saleable Scrap/Waste/By products At estimated realisable value. - (d) Inter unit gods transfer transfer price - (d) Import Entitlement / Licences At estimated realisable/Utilisation value a) Functional and presentation currency
+Cost is determined on FIFO basis. - (b) Stock in process and finished goods- Direct cost plus appropriate share of overheads. - (c) Saleable Scrap/Waste/By products At estimated realisable value. - (d) Import Entitlement / Licences At estimated realisable/Utilisation value a) Functional and presentation currency